How to screen tenants

 If a policy of automatically declining any applicant with an eCourts listing disproportionately excludes people from a particular demographic, that could constitute indirect discrimination even if that was never the intention.
 The test is whether the criterion is reasonably necessary given all the circumstances.

 What this means in practice: treat an eCourts result as one piece of information to weigh alongside everything else.
 Document what you found, what you assessed it to mean in context, and why it did or did not affect your decision.
 A recent eviction order for significant unpaid rent is a very different finding from a bond dispute from a decade ago that was settled.
 Treat them differently.
+This applies to all database findings, TICA, NTD, credit checks and eCourts alike.
+A well-documented proportionate decision is defensible.
+An undocumented blanket rejection is not.

-Screening for a share house is a different conversation entirely
+Screening for a share house is

 Screen each room tenant individually